RaoulLabrunie/ChatSportiwWeb/README.md

 You can modify the LLM integration in `src/chat/LLM.js` to adjust the prompt templates to match your specific database schema and use case requirements.

-### ⚙️ Authentication Setup
+### Authentication Setup

 The authentication system is implemented in `src/auth/DB2.js`.
+The login process works as follows:

+1. The user enters their credentials on the login page
+2. The system verifies the user exists in the authentication database
+3. The system checks the user's rank/permission level in the database
+4. **Access control**: Users with a rank greater than 2 are granted access to the chat interface
+5. Users with insufficient privileges (rank ≤ 2) cannot view or access the chat functionality

-You can customize the authentication logic to work with your own database schema as long as you maintain the core login validation and permission checking functionality.
-The system checks if:
+You can customize the authentication logic to work with your own database schema as long as you maintain this core rank-based permission verification.
+The minimum required structure should include user identification and a numeric rank field.

-1. The user exists in the authentication database
-2. The user has the required permissions to access specific chat features

-You can define your own authentication database structure as needed while ensuring the authentication model in `DB2.js` is updated accordingly.

 ## 📋 Requirements